If you prefer to print out the whole supervision instruction, please find the pdf version in the section of supervision on RM03 Moodle page.

 - Continue using

-as your working directory. - Launch NetLogo.
+rm03_YourCRSid_sup2as your working directory. - Launch NetLogo.
 The interface will be explained along with exercises.
 Note: You can refer to NetLogo User Manual (6.0.4) for more detailed information.

 - In

-, you can find a collection of sample models to explore.
+File>Models Library, you can find a collection of sample models to explore.
 There are many sample models available on the User Community Models web page.

 Exercise 1: Wolf Sheep Predation